Asymptotic cones of Lie groups and cone equivalences: Introduction

 \section{Introduction}

 Let $X=(X,d)$ be a metric space.
-The idea of defining an ``asymptotic cone" for $X$, namely a limit for the sequence of metric spaces $\frac1nX=(X,\frac1n d)$ was brought in by Gromov \cite{Gro81} in terms of Gromov-Hausdorff convergence.
+The idea of defining an ``asymptotic cone" for $X$, namely a limit when $t\to+\infty$ for the family metric spaces $\frac1tX=(X,\frac1t d)$, was brought in by Gromov \cite{Gro81} in terms of Gromov-Hausdorff convergence.
 This definition was satisfactory for the purpose of groups with polynomial growth \cite{Pan,Bre}, but to generalize the definition to arbitrary metric spaces, it was necessary to drop the hope of getting a limit in a reasonable topological sense, and consider ultralimits, which make use of the choice of an ultrafilter.
-Following Van der Dries and Wilkie \cite{DW}, the limit $\lim_\omega \frac1nX$, formally defined in Section \ref{conemaps}, can be defined when $\omega$ is a non-principal ultrafilter.
+Following Van der Dries and Wilkie \cite{DW}, the limit $\lim_\omega \frac1tX$, formally defined in Section \ref{conemaps}, can be defined when $\omega$ is an unbounded ultrafilter on the set of positive real numbers (by unbounded, we mean that $\omega$ does not contain any bounded subset).
 This is a metric space, called the asymptotic cone of $X$ with respect to $\omega$, and denoted by $\Cone_\omega(X,d)$ or $\Cone_\omega(X)$ for short.

 Considerable progress in the study of asymptotic cones of groups was then made in Gromov's seminal book \cite{Gro93}, in which the second chapter is entirely devoted to asymptotic cones.
 Since then, a vast literature appeared on the subject, including the papers \cite{KL,Br,TV,Dru,Ri,KSTT,DrS,Cor,BM}.